-

 Please briefly describe the common exemptions for securities offerings without prospectus and/or regulatory registration in your market.

-The EU Prospectus Regulation sets the main regulatory framework and requirements to prepare a prospectus for public offerings.
-The EU Prospectus Regulation applies to an offer of securities to the public and the listing of securities on a regulated market.
+The EU Prospectus Regulation sets out the main regulatory framework and requirements to prepare a prospectus for public offerings.
+It applies to an offer of securities to the public and the listing of securities on a regulated market.

-Under the EU Prospectus Regulation as supplemented by the Delegated Prospectus Act, offerings of securities to the public for which the aggregate amount is less than EUR 2,500,000 during a twelve (12) month period, do not require a prospectus to be prepared.
-Exemptions, which are often combined. include, inter alia, (i) offers of securities addressed solely to qualified investors, (ii) offers addressed to fewer than 150 natural persons or legal persons per EU member state, other than qualified investors, (iii) offers of securities with denomination per unit amounting to at least EUR 100,000 and (iv) offers addressed to investors who acquire securities for a total consideration of at least EUR 100,000 per investor.
+Under the EU Prospectus Regulation as supplemented by the Delegated Prospectus Regulation, offerings of securities to the public for which the aggregate amount is less than EUR 2,500,000 within a twelve (12) month period, do not require a prospectus to be prepared.
+Common exemptions, which are often combined, include, inter alia, (i) offers of securities addressed solely to qualified investors, (ii) offers addressed to fewer than 150 natural or legal persons per EU member state, other than qualified investors, (iii) offers of securities whose denomination per unit amounts to at least EUR 100,000 and (iv) offers addressed to investors who acquire securities for a total consideration of at least EUR 100,000 per investor.

-As a result of the EU Listing Act, a number of existing exemptions are expanded to include higher thresholds.
-For example, the obligation to publish a prospectus where fungible securities are admitted to trading and representing less than 20 per cent of the securities currently admitted to trading, will be increased to 30 per cent over a twelve (12) month period and the threshold will be increased from EUR 2,500,000 to EUR 12,000,000 with an option for member states to apply a threshold of EUR 5,000,000.
+As a result of the EU Listing Act, several existing exemptions in the EU Prospectus Regulation were expanded to include higher thresholds.
+For example, from 4 December 2024 the exemption to publish a prospectus where fungible securities are admitted to trading and they represent less than 20 per cent of the securities currently admitted to trading, was increased to 30 per cent over a twelve (12) month period.
+Another notable change following the EU Listing Act is that the threshold at which offerings of securities to the public are exempt from prospectus requirements will be increased from EUR 2,500,000 to EUR 12,000,000, as of 5 June 2026.
+However, member states may lower this threshold to EUR 5,000,000.

 -